We are taking a summer break and there will be no meetings in July or August. Watch this space….we hope to resume face to face meetings in September.

-The Family History Group normally meets on the 4th Monday of each month in The Sun Inn, Eastwood between 10.00 am – 12.00 pm. ** The contact for the group is Diana Pidgeon on 0115 9169343 or email: email@example.com.
+The Family History Group normally meets on the 4th Monday of each month in The Sun Inn, Eastwood between 10.00 am – 12.00 pm. ** although during COVID restrictions we are meeting on Zoom.
+The contact for the group is Diana Pidgeon on 0115 9169343 or email: email@example.com.

 We are a small, friendly group of people who share an interest in family history.
 Members include both those new to tracing their roots and others who are more experienced.
 The aim of the group is to help each other make progress with their research and to share successes and pitfalls.
 Sessions are based around a general theme, to encourage group discussion and sharing and we hope everyone has something to contribute.
 We also prioritize helping those new to research with assistance to start to build their own trees.